GKokkinopoulos/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project

+## Installation

+The code uses Python scripts.
+There are also some Jupyter notebook files which were used for the preparation and testing of the final code.

+## Motivation

+The purpose of this project is to analyse over 20000 messages that were sent during natural disasters either via social media or directly to natural disaster response organisation and allocate them to 36 different categories (e.g. aid related, request, medical help e.t.c.).

+## File description

+1. process_data.py: The python script that reads the initial disaster and category messages, merges the two datasets and prepares a final clean dataset that will be analysed by next file.
+2.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.